architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/roles-and-responsibilities.rst

     * Maintaining cea@arch.ethz.ch
     * Distributing Newsletters

-2. Coordinate the :ref:`Roadmap planning and Review Event <activities:theevent>`.
+2. Coordinate the :ref:`activities:Roadmap planning and review event`.

 3. Break down the overall vision into feasible and tactical pieces of work for the development team to understand and create.